vegerot/guide/advanced/process-lifecycle.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 After processing the flags, Deno first creates a V8 isolate \(an isolated V8 VM instance with its own heap\).
-We also pass in the snapshot here, which contains serialized heap data about TypeScript compiler and frontend code.
+We also pass in the snapshot here, which contains serialized heap data about the TypeScript compiler and frontend code.
 This allows much faster startup speed.

-Immediately afterwards, we setup Tokio, and ask the isolate to execute a function called `denoMain`.
-Only after it has finished running this function does Deno starting its event loop.
+Immediately afterwards, we setup Tokio, and ask the `isolate` to execute a function called `denoMain`.
+Only after it has finished running this function does Deno start its event loop.
 Once the event loop stops, the Deno process dies.

 ## denoMain\(\)